-Another highly recommended major for pre-medical or predental students is health systems engineering.
+Another highly recommended major for premedical or predental students is health systems.
 This curriculum forms an excellent background and it provides the systems orientation now being favored by leading medical educators.
-By selecting the appropriate elective courses, the entrance requirements of most medical and dental schools can be completed within the framework of the health systems curriculum.
-This major has the added advantage of keeping a college student's options open throughout the undergraduate level for possible future employment in any number of challenging and rewarding careers in the entire health-care field, rather than serving solely as a pre-medical or pre-dental major.
+By selecting the premedical option, the entrance requirements of most medical and dental schools can be completed within the framework of the health systems curriculum.
+This major has the added advantage of keeping a college student's options open throughout the undergraduate level for possible future employment in any number of challenging and rewarding careers in the health-care field, rather than serving solely as a premedical or predental major.

-Pre-medical and pre-dental requirements can be met in other science and engineering majors at Georgia Tech.
-Again, by using carefully chosen electives, one can major in chemistry, chemical engineering, electrical engineering, engineering science and mechanics, industrial and systems engineering, mechanical engineering, physics or psychology.
+Premedical and predental requirements can be met in other science and engineering majors at Georgia Tech.
+By using carefully chosen electives, one can major in chemistry, chemical engineering, electrical engineering, engineering science and mechanics, industrial and systems engineering, mechanical engineering, physics or psychology.
 With the flexibility now available in electives, it is also possible to major in other areas of engineering.

-Each pre-med and pre-dental student is advised to consult early in his or her college career with the institute's pre-medical advisory committee for information about general and specific requirements.
+Each premed and predental student is advised to consult early in his or her college career with the institute's premedical advisory committee for information about general and specific requirements.